 Help Me Lead: Biblical Studies, meets in Multi-purpose Room West: This training class is currently full, but please know that we will be regularly offering this for members.
 This intermediate level training course will provide the tools to grow in your ability to read and study Scripture as you lead others.
 It also aims to increase your confidence and capability to prepare, write, and lead a Bible study, while growing your ability to spot doctrinally sound secondary resources.
 For those members desiring to teach, lead Bible studies or home groups, please consider this.
 This course will be taught by Pastor Aaron Roberts and Covenant member Teri Jacobsen.

 All Nations Fellowship, meets in Annex 3: The purpose of the class is to create a welcoming dynamic for people from all nations.
 Each Sunday we feature a different country or culture, integrating Bible Scripture with cultural content.
-April 30 we feature Sudan with Daniel Anglo reporting on his recent "rough," but spiritually fruitful trip through war zones in two countries.
-May 7 we feature Iran with the arresting spiritual testimony of Daman Movadatnia, a former Muslim, and his three-country journey.
+May 28 we feature Jordan with Fariss Mousa, a native of that country (and married to an Ecuadoran) giving his cross cultural perspective.
 Bring your international neighbor, co-worker, or friend with you to the class.
 For more information contact Covenant members John Couric, Deb Grathwol, Linda Doherty, or Jack and Barbara Tapping, or follow us on Twitter at @ANFellowship.

 Welcome to Covenant Class, meets in Annex 4: This 11-week class is designed to introduce you to other people who attend Covenant, communicate what we believe, and show you areas of ministries in which you can be involved.
 Taking the Welcome to Covenant Class is a very practical way to help you discern whether or not Covenant is the church where the Lord would have you worship Him, grow in discipleship, and use your gifts to reach the world for Christ.
 Participating in the class does not commit you to becoming a member, but it is a pre-requisite to membership.
 Class is taught by Pastor Burress McCombe.